Sacramento Wrongful Death Lawyer

 Q: Can I sue for wrongful death if a loved one is killed by a drunk driver?

-A: Cases, where a loved one are killed by a drunk driver, are tragic.
+A: Cases, where a loved one is killed by a drunk driver, are tragic.
 In almost all such cases, there is a suit for wrongful death as well as for punitive damages.

 Q: Have you worked with nursing home fatalities?